-The following notes relate to aspects of configuring and using an IBM PC 5150.
+The following notes relate to identifying, configuring, and using an IBM PC 5150.
 This system was the original home/office PC offered by IBM in August 1981.

 Much has already been written on what the 5150 system is, why it is significant, and how it came about.
 Here are a few references to existing discussions on those topics…

 - DOCUMENTARY: Why and How IBM ended up creating the PC (and ended up choosing the 8088 CPU) – YouTube

 - My own: Overview of IBM PC History (1980 – 2020).

 My focus below is on specific aspects of the IBM PC 5150, as a guide to help those who may find such a system but might not be familiar with what it can do or how to use it.

 TABLE OF CONTENTS